 4. With your consent.

 This is a basic summary of the typical path Kansas criminal cases take.
 While put in simple terms, the process is complex and serious.
 You should not face this alone.
-Call us today 913.602.7288.
+For more information click HERE.
+Call Attorney T. Morton today 913.602.7288.
+Payment plans are available.

 7500 College Blvd., Suite 500